-But there’s nothing better than creating your own dreamcatcher!
+But there’s nothing better than crocheting your own dreamcatcher!
 So I’ve rounded up some inspiration for you.
 Who knows, maybe I’ll even try one myself!

 The colours are what drew me in here.
 The green and purples really give off a vibe of mystery.
-At first sight I thought the doily centre was dyed..
-But after a second look I think that variegated yarn did the trick here.
+At first sight, I thought the doily centre was dyed.,.
+But on second thought, I think that variegated yarn did the trick here.
 Both are great ideas!
 Source: Gypsy Soul Dreaming on Etsy.

 Isn’t this gorgeous?
-I love the modification of the crocodile flower stitch to repurpose as a dreamcatcher centre.
-The petals looks really gently too.
+I love the modification of the crocodile flower stitch, repurposed as the catcher's center.
+The petals look really gently too, the way they are overlapping.
 Crochet might sometimes look bulky, but here it looks very delicate!
 Source: Raumseelig

 Who said a dreamcatcher needs to be round?
 I love the version Erin Black made.
-The square shape, combined with the rustic branch and the ingenious colour palette she chose make for a beautiful piece.
-This is something I can definitely see myself trying!
+The square shape, combined with the rustic branch and the ingenious colour palette she chose makes for a beautiful piece.
+This is something I can definitely see myself trying, as it's the perfect crochet pattern for in between larger projects!
 Source: Erin black’s ravelry store

 This dreamcatcher caught my eye immediately.
 The special shape, the big beads, the colour combination, it just fits together perfectly.
-The name ‘atom’ couldn’t be better.
+It's so unusual for crochet (or for a dreamcatcher), and that makes it interesting.
+The name ‘Atom’ is a perfect match.
 How’s this for the scientific boho-person in your life?
 Source: Agaazra.com